jerrytuw/MQTTS_broker_app/README.md

 ESP32/Arduino sketch to combine some code fragments from other PlatformIO/ESPIDF sources.
 Background: I wanted to have a combined solution in one ESP32 for a control app and found different pieces of code for PlatformIO and ESPIDF which I tried to combine in one Arduino IDE sketch for simplicity.
-I also wanted a secure MQTT broker in the core and easy setup and OTA update.
+I also wanted a secure MQTT broker in the core and easy configuration and OTA update via web page.
+The web page is password protected.

 # NAT Router
 ESP32 NAT code inspired by https://github.com/paclema/esp32_lwip_nat_example